The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Michigan, US

 Offers Telehealth

-Max Wayne is a Pulmonary Medicine provider in Ann Arbor, Michigan.
-Dr. Wayne has been practicing medicine for over 10 years and is rated as an Advanced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Lung Nodules, Pulmonary Alveolar Proteinosis, Lymphofollicular Hyperplasia, Endoscopy, and Pancreaticoduodenectomy.
-Dr. Wayne is currently accepting new patients.
+Max Wayne is an Internal Medicine specialist and an Intensive Care Medicine provider practicing medicine in Ann Arbor, Michigan.
+He has been practicing medicine for over 10 years.
+Dr. Wayne is rated as an Advanced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Lung Nodules, Pulmonary Alveolar Proteinosis, Lymphofollicular Hyperplasia, Endoscopy, and Pancreaticoduodenectomy.

 Experienced in Pulmonary Alveolar Proteinosis